 Human rights violations include, but are not limited to: the direct or indirect procurement or use of commercial sex acts, forced labor, child labor, debt bondage, involuntary servitude and sex trafficking.

 Supply Chain & Conflict Minerals

 We work with suppliers who embrace and demonstrate the highest ethical standards and who operate according to accepted economic principles, as well as human trafficking and environmental guidelines.
-We require our supply partners to conduct business in compliance with our published Standards of Business Conduct – Intermediary & Supplier Edition.
+We require our supply partners to conduct business in compliance with our published Supplier Code of Conduct.

 Harris is also committed to supplier diversity initiatives.
 We have enacted strong and successful procurement programs that encourage active participation by small and disadvantaged businesses.
 Harris also works globally to identify and engage qualified supply chain partners.

 We comply with regulations issued by the Securities and Exchange Commission requiring publicly traded companies to file annual reports disclosing their use of certain “conflict minerals” (tin, tantalum, tungsten and gold) originating from the Democratic Republic of Congo (DRC) and adjoining “covered countries.”
 These minerals are so named because, in some cases, they have an association with financing civil war and with human rights abuses.

 Harris is working diligently with its global supply chain partners to comply with SEC regulations while managing the complexities of a global supply chain.
 We are:

 - Executing a phased approach with suppliers to support compliance with the SEC’s conflict mineral regulations (including conducting reasonable country of origin inquiries with the appropriate due diligence as necessary, as to the sourcing of the conflict minerals)

 - Working with suppliers and various industry groups to seek conflict-free sourcing for these minerals and to educate these groups on the Conflict Free Smelter program that promotes responsible sourcing from the DRC region